|Sat Fat 6.2g||31%|

 50g red cabbage, thinly sliced

-1 sheets nori seaweed, crumbled
+1 sheet nori seaweed, crumbled

-2tbsp Goji berries or pomegranate seeds
+2 tablespoons Goji berries or pomegranate seeds

-1tbsp edamame beans, cooked
+1 tablespoon edamame beans, cooked

-½ cucumber, seeded and cubed
+½ cucumber, deseeded and cubed

-½ avocado, peeled and cubed
+½ avocado, stoned, peeled and cubed

-2 spring onions, shredded
+2 spring onions, finely chopped

-Coriander to garnish
+Lime wedges, to garnish

 Taking just 5 minutes to cook and 25 minutes to bake this a great meal for an easy dinner recipe.
 Contains potatoes and all kinds of vegetables it's healthy too!

 For a luxurious version this dish could be made with Dover sole, shrimps, truffles and Parmesan, but in wartime often it was made with substitutes.
 This modern take on the recipe uses sole, prawns and Cheddar.